 Investing in Equity Shares is a great way to grow your wealth.
 It’s an easy way to invest, and it has many benefits.
 The first benefit is that you can buy equity shares online or through a broker.
 This means that you do not have to sit down at an actual stock exchange and trade the shares yourself; instead, you just sign up for an account with your bank or broker, put money into it and then let them do the work for you!

-Historically, investing in equity shares, especially of highly reputable companies, have been the most profitable way to invest money, with significant results, provided that you stay invested for a significant amount of time.
+Investing in equity shares of highly reputable companies has historically been the most profitable way to invest money.
+Significant returns can be achieved by staying invested for a considerable period of time.

 The advantages and disadvantages of investing in Equity Shares